serverless/dashboard/docs/faq.md

 our cost figure, along wit our filters allows you to understand your Serveless compute costs across AWS accounts in ways it can be hard to accomplish otherwise.

-**How does Serverless Console relate to other Serverless offerings?**

-Serverless Console is a new stand alone product from Serevless Dashboard and Serevless Cloud.
-That said, a few concepts are shared and your orginization, login details, and users created in Serverless Dashboard will be shared with Serverless Console.

 **How much does Serverless Console cost?**